ref2401/cg/README.md

 ## Clone, init & build
 Required tools
+- DirectX SDK (install it before Visual Studio)
 - Visual Studio Community 2015
-- DirectX SDK
 - CMake
+- Git
+- Make sure that cmake, git & devenv commands are available from command line.

-Clone the repository as usual and then execute init.cmd script.
+Clone the repository as usual and then execute `init.cmd` script.
 The script creates all the required folders, uploads submodules and builds all the dependencies.
 After the script has successfully completed you can open the project in VS2015 ```src/cg.sln```.

-Only Debug mode works at the moment.
-The reason is that extern/Assimp does not build under Release mode.
-Also the projects is tested only under x86 (Win32) platform.

 ## Techniques (new ones go first)
 1. [Learn DirectX 11](https://github.com/ref2401/cg/wiki/Learn-DirectX-11) (DirectX 11)